camunda/camunda-docs/docs/product-manuals/concepts/expressions.md

 - Simple syntax designed for business professionals and developers
 - Three-valued logic (true, false, null)

-Zeebe integrates the [Feel-Scala](https://github.com/camunda/feel-scala) engine (version `1.12.x`) to evaluate FEEL expressions.
+Camunda Cloud integrates the [Feel-Scala](https://github.com/camunda/feel-scala) engine (version `1.12.x`) to evaluate FEEL expressions.
 The following sections cover common use cases in Zeebe.
 A complete list of supported expressions can be found in the project's [documentation](https://camunda.github.io/feel-scala/1.12/).

 ### Access Variables